pankaj1992/RecoverEats/README.md

 RecoverEats uses AI for demand predictions and optimization, RFID technology to scan receipts, and Augmented Reality for product scanning.
 It links with external apps like UberEats and Grocery Apps to provide recommendations and connects users with food donation organizations for easy excess food management.
 Say goodbye to waste with RecoverEats!

-This codebase provides integration plugins and framework tutorial for business wishing to integrate with RecoverEats.
+This codebase provides integration plugins and framework tutorials for businesses wishing to integrate with RecoverEats.

 ## Project Analysis
 ### Target Audience